If you have read through our PARC main page and are interested in joining our PARC study, please follow these four easy steps.

 3. Contact us to book an intake assessment

 Once you and your physician have completed the PARmed-X form, you can contact us via phone (604-675-8814) or by email (email@example.com) to book an intake assessment date.
-The assessment takes approximately 1.5 hours.
+The assessment will take no more than 1 hour.
 In this assessment, we will confirm your eligibility to participate in this study.
 We may also ask you some questions on your medical history and may ask you a series of questions testing your memory and basic cognitive skills.
 Most of the assessment consists of a battery of physical/questionnaire based examinations; some of them will require you to perform activities such as walking, arm cycling or strength-testing.
+The assessment consists of two questionnaires regarding your current physical activity levels and life satisfaction.
 It is all right if you are unable or do not want to perform all the tasks we ask you to do.

 4. Once the assessment has been completed, you can now use PARC.

-If you meet the eligibility requirements, you can now use PARC as much or as little as they like until your next assessment.
-Assessments are similar to the intake assessments and are done at 6 months, 1 year, and every year after.
+If you meet the eligibility requirements, you can now use PARC as much or as little as you like until your next assessment.
+Every 6 months you will be emailed a link to the same questionnaires you completed during the intake.
 Every 6 months, we will ask you to review the consent form to renew your consent to be involved in this study.

 During your involvement in PARC, we will monitor your attendance and usage of the facility using built-in tracking software in the equipment as well as log books and sign-in sheets.